microsoft/FluidFramework/packages/service-client/odsp-client/README.md

 ### Experimental Features

-`OdspClient` supports the ability to instantiate with experimental features enabled.
+`OdspClient` could be instantiated with experimental features.
 These features are experimental in nature and should **NOT** be used in production applications.
 To learn more, see [Experimental Features](https://fluidframework.com/docs/build/experimental-features/).

 ## Fluid Containers